dscho/xkcd/content/comics/2025-10-22-shielding-chart.md

 <!-- PLACEHOLDER: just bare bones follows, ready for plaintext-described colours (do \*not\* do HTML font-color, etc!) and scene descriptions from someone(s) with the time to progress through them -->

-[Megan is thrusting a sword rightwards, towards/into Cueball, in this row.
+[In all of the sword boxes, Megan is thrusting a sword rightwards, towards/into Cueball, in this row.
 Cueball also holds a sword, in all but one case, but lowered and not in a defensive manner.]

 [Swords vs. Air - yellow tile]